gauravsaini07/gauravsaini07/README.md

  Hi there 👋

 - 🔭 I’m currently working on ...frontend projects.
-- 🌱 I’m currently learning ...javascript and dsa.
+- 🌱 I’m currently learning ...React and Dsa.
 - 👯 I’m looking to collaborate on ...projects.
 - 💬 Ask me about ...programming.
 - 📫 How to reach me: ...https://www.linkedin.com/in/gaurav-saini-a68367201/